GrapesJS/grapesjs/README.md

 };
 ```

 ### API

-At the moment `.render()` is the only available method but actually others will be public very soon...
+At the moment `render()` is the only available method but others will be public very soon...

 ### Testing